What is breath support/Air support?

 Here is an exercise I use to demonstrate what I am hinting at above.

 - close your mouth and blow

 - feel where the pressure is being created within the body

-- with the pressure built up in the lungs and diaphragm open the mouth very slightly and listen to the air stream. does it sound as if it is being released at very high pressure? experiment with this until you can release a little bit of air at a very high pressure.
-Work to utilize the abdominal region to create the pressure and not the throat, shoulders or face.
+- with the pressure built up in the lungs and diaphragm open the mouth very slightly and listen to the air stream. does it sound as if it is being released at very high pressure? experiment with this until you can release a little bit of air at very high pressure.
+Work to utilize the abdominal region to create the pressure and not the throat, shoulders, or face.

 - Try to tighten those muscles without closing the mouth and building up air pressure.
 I like to practice this by blowing against my lips as above, feeling the push of the muscles in my abdomen, then keep the muscles tight but release the air pressure.
 Hold the muscles and feel the sensation.